FLHDE/freelancer-hd-edition/README.md

 ## Installation instructions
 **N.B.
 Do NOT extract the files manually!**
 * Make sure you have a clean install of Freelancer
-* Download the mod from [the Releases](https://github.com/BC46/freelancer-hd-edition/releases)
+* Download the mod from [Releases](https://github.com/BC46/freelancer-hd-edition/releases)
 * Open the .flmod file using [Freelancer Mod Manager 1.31](https://www.moddb.com/games/freelancer/downloads/freelancer-mod-manager-131)
 * Install it like any other mod